The city council has a proud history of supporting refugees.

 Norwich residents who offer up rooms in their home as part of the Homes for Ukraine scheme, and are currently in receipt of single person council tax discount, will continue to receive that discount for as long as they participate in the scheme.

 Support for hosts and sponsors

-Information on what hosts or sponsors can expect in the first few days and how to support guests is available on Norfolk County Council’s website, this includes:
+Information for hosts or sponsors is available on Norfolk County Council’s website, this includes: